symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

 before *and* after the list changed.
 This can cause that child component to lose some state (i.e. it re-renders with its original live props data).

-To fix this, add a unique ``id`` attribute to the root component of each child element.
+To fix this, add a unique ``data-live-id`` attribute to the root component of each child element.
 This will helps LiveComponent identify each item in the list and correctly determine if a re-render is necessary, or not.